briancappello/flask-unchained/docs/how-flask-unchained-works.rst

     ├── unchained_config.py    # your Unchained Config
     └── app.py                 # your App Bundle

-The Unchained Config is a module used to declare which bundles should be loaded, as well as for passing any optional keyword arguments to the ``Flask`` constructor.
-For example:
+The Unchained Config itself doesn't actually contain a whole lot.
+The only required setting is the ``BUNDLES`` list:

 .. code-block::